MESAHub/mesa/docs/source/test_suite.rst

 :ref:`low_z`
 ^^^^^^^^^^^^

-This test case checks the evolutions of a 0.8 Msun, Z=1e-4 metallicity model from the pre-main sequence to core hydrogen depletion.
+This test case checks the evolutions of a 0.8 |Msun|, Z=1e-4 metallicity model from the pre-main sequence to core hydrogen depletion.

 :ref:`magnetic_braking`